fniessink/next-action/README.md

 Note again that completed tasks and task with a future creation date are never shown since they can't be a next action.

+### Styling the output

+The next actions can be colorized using the `--style` argument.
+Run `next-action --help` to see the list of possible styles.

+When you've decided on a style you prefer, it makes sense to configure the style in the configuration file.
+See the section below on how to configure *Next-action*.

 ### Configuring *Next-action*

 In addition to specifying options on the command-line, you can also configure options in a configuration file.
 By default, *Next-action* tries to read a file called [.next-action.cfg](https://raw.githubusercontent.com/fniessink/next-action/master/docs/.next-action.cfg) in your home folder.